QuantEcon/lecture-python.myst/lectures/exchangeable.md

 $\pi$ put on distribution $F$ upward, and when the likelihood ratio $l(w_{t+1})$ is less that  one, the observation $w_{t+1}$ nudges $\pi$ downward.

-Representation {eq}`eq_Bayes103` is the foundation of the graphs that we'll use to display the dynamics of
+Representation {eq}`eq_Bayes103` is the foundation of some graphs that we'll use to display the dynamics of
 $\{\pi_t\}_{t=0}^\infty$ that are  induced by
 Bayes' Law.